Secondary employment

 Conflict of interest

-Note that as an employee, you are always obliged to report if you could be considered to have a conflict of interest in each case or statement of position, and you should not participate at all in processing or decision-making in such cases.
+Note that as an employee, you are always obliged to report if you could be considered to have a conflict of interest in each case or statement of position, and you must not participate at all in processing or decision-making in such cases.

 Contact